nastyakononova/aws-cost-optimization-hub-report/README.md

 # AWS Cost Optimization Report 🏂

 This project is a **Streamlit-based dashboard** for analyzing and reporting on **AWS cost optimization** opportunities.
 It offers interactive visualizations, multilingual support, and a built-in export to PDF feature.
+Link to the dashboard: https://nastyakononova-aws-cost-optimization-hub-report-project-vrlr2u.streamlit.app/

 ## 🚀 Features